nasa/HyperCP/README.md

 Negative reflectances can be removed as follows: any spectrum with any negative reflectances between 380 nm and 700 nm is removed from the record entirely.
 Negative reflectances outside of this range (e.g. noisy data deeper in the NIR) are set to 0.

 Spectral wavebands for a few satellite ocean color sensors can be optionally calculated using their spectral weighting functions.
 These will be included with the hyperspectral output in the L2 HDF files.
+Spectral response functions are applied to convolve the (ir)radiances prior to calculating reflectances. **(Burgghoff et al. 2020)**.

 *{To Do: Correct spectral convolution to use (ir)radiances rather than reflectances.}* *{To Do: Output of satellite bands to SeaBASS files.}*